Baird of Bute Society: William Leitch Space Scholarship

 Named in honour of the 19th century Bute born scientist and clergyman, Dr. William Leitch, now credited as first to publish the theory that travel in space was best undertaken with jet propulsion - decades before those earlier credited.
-Each year one graduate of the Strathclyde University Scottish Space School is selected to spend an internship at Scotland's own Clyde Space, one of the world's foremost manufacturers of cube satellites.
+Each year one graduate of the Strathclyde University Scottish Space School is selected to spend an internship at Scotland's Clyde Space, one of the world's foremost manufacturers of cube satellites.